Now, let’s take a minute and look at what GIF and PNG are and why you might want to switch between them.

 We would love to hear your feedback.
 Your review will help us continue improving.

-PNG and GIF have certain factors that separate them: depth of colors, the lossless compression methods, and types of transparency.
-PNG is used for rendering images with millions of colors, as it provides excellent detail and high-quality images like photographs and relatively incompletely colored illustrations.
-On the other hand, GIF is limited to several colors: a maximum of 256, certainly making it appropriate for some images and illustrations that require little color.
-PNG utilizes lossless compression, by which the quality of the photograph is preserved.
-From this point, GIFs also apply a similar principle of compression, but the provision of limitation of colors again affects the quality of images.
+PNG and GIF have certain things that differentiate them: color depth, lossless compression methods, and types of transparency.
+PNG is used to represent images with millions of colors, as it provides excellent detail and high-quality images such as photographs and pictures with relatively few colors.
+GIF, on the other hand, is limited to a few colors: a maximum of 256, which certainly makes it suitable for certain images and drawings that require fewer colors.
+PNG uses lossless compression, which preserves the picture quality.
+From this point, GIFs also apply the same principle of compression, but the provision of a range of colors again affects the quality of the images.
 PNG has advanced transparency (alpha transparency), while all GIFs provide only simple 1-bit binary transparency (one color becomes transparent)

-Both GIFs and PNGs have the property of establishing transparency; they have different approaches, though.
-For instance, GIF allows you to specify that one color in an image will be made fully transparent, which might be appropriate for simple images like a logo or an icon.
-Yet this might often not be the best way to indicate the transparency for images that would otherwise create soft edges or changing amounts of opacity.
-PNG offers an advanced transparency mechanism using its alpha channel, which defines the transparency level, and thus has a smooth transition between the opaque and fully transparent states.
-Thus, well-designed images will require a lot more such smooth transitions between opaque and completely transparent, which makes it more suitable for complex graphics, web design, and images that must blend into different backgrounds.
+Both GIF and PNG have the ability to set transparency; however, their methods differ.
+For example, GIF allows you to specify that a color in an image will be made fully transparent, which may be suitable for simple images such as logos or icons.
+Still, this may often not be the best way to indicate transparency for images that would otherwise produce soft edges or varying opacity.
+PNG provides an advanced transparency mechanism using its alpha channel, which defines the level of transparency, and thus provides a smooth transition between opaque and fully transparent states.
+Thus, well-designed images will require many more such smooth transitions between opaque and fully transparent, making it more suitable for complex graphics, web design, and images that blend into different backgrounds.

 Your Rating : Good!